Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 • Mental “testing” of his own response to images of children in non-sexual contexts (advertisements, family photos of other children), checking whether his response confirms or threatens the POCD framing

-• Mental rehearsal of what he would say if accused — preparing defense in advance
+• Mental rehearsal of what he would say if accused, preparing a defense in advance

 • Mental neutralization: when an intrusive image arises, deliberately producing a counter-image of the child in a non-sexual context, “to cancel” the original image